stopstop/duvet/README.md

 # TODO:
 * Unit Tests
+* Move everything over the the Requests library.
+* Abstract the HTTP calls into a shared method.
+* Optionally implement the Retrying library.
-* Build a simple CLI using click. (eg. "sheet 'stranger things' --season=2 --episode=4")
+* Build a simple CLI using click. (eg. "sheet.py 'stranger things' --season=2 --episode=4")
 * Tests to validate that the various searches are working. (perhaps something that uses tvdb to verify that we have results for things